Hassanskary/UniStayFinal/.github/pull_request_template.md

-## 📝 وصف التغييرات
+## 📝 Description of Changes

-وصف واضح ومختصر للتغييرات المقدمة في هذا PR.
+A clear and concise description of the changes made in this PR.

-## 🔗 ربط بـ Issue
+## 🔗 Link to Issue

-- يغلق #(issue number)
+- Closes #(issue number)

-## ✅ نوع التغيير
+## ✅ Type of Change

-يرجى حذف الخيارات التي لا تنطبق:
+Please delete options that don't apply:

-- [ ] إصلاح خطأ (تغيير لا يسبب كسراً في الكود الموجود)
+- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] ميزة جديدة (إضافة ميزة تسبب كسراً في الكود الموجود)
+- [ ] New feature (non-breaking change which adds functionality)
-- [ ] كسر في التوافق (إصلاح أو ميزة تسبب كسراً في الكود الموجود)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] تغيير في التوثيق
+- [ ] Documentation change

-## 🧪 كيف تم اختبار التغييرات؟
+## 🧪 How Has This Been Tested?

-يرجى وصف الاختبارات التي أجريتها للتحقق من التغييرات. قدم تعليمات حتى نتمكن من إعادة إنتاجها.
+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce them.

-## 📸 لقطات شاشة
+## 📸 Screenshots

-إذا كان ذلك مناسباً، أضف لقطات شاشة لتوضيح التغييرات.
+If applicable, add screenshots to demonstrate the changes.

-## 📋 قائمة التحقق
+## 📋 Checklist

-- [ ] تم اختبار الكود محلياً
+- [ ] Code has been tested locally
-- [ ] تم تحديث التوثيق
+- [ ] Documentation has been updated
-- [ ] تم إضافة اختبارات جديدة (إذا كان ذلك مناسباً)
+- [ ] New tests have been added (if applicable)
-- [ ] جميع الاختبارات تمر
+- [ ] All tests pass
-- [ ] الكود يتبع معايير التنسيق
+- [ ] Code follows formatting standards

-## 📱 معلومات إضافية
+## 📱 Additional Information

-أي معلومات أخرى تريد إضافتها حول هذا PR.
+Any other information you want to add about this PR.